YukumoHunter/e3-molecule-diffusion/blogpost.md

 >Our contribution to this project had three goals:
 >1.
 First, we reproduce the original **E(3) Equivariance Diffusion Model (EDM)**.
 >2.
 We rewrote the train and evaluation of the original paper using JAX.
 With this, we expect the model to be significantly faster than the original with similar results in terms of the metric: negative Log Likelihood.
 >3.
-We experimented with our JAX version of the code by changing the number of time steps that we jit together, comparing both run and compilation times.
+We experimented with our JAX version of the code by changing the number of diffusion steps that we jit together, comparing both run and compilation times.

 Our primary contribution was meant to be re-implementing the original EDM from ([Hogeboom (2022)](#7-hoogeboom-e-satorras-v-g-vignac-c-and-welling-m-2022-equivariant-diffusion-for-molecule-generation-in-3d)) in the JAX/FLAX framework.
 JAX, with its ability to automatically differentiate through native Python and Numpy functions, and FLAX, which provides a high-level interface for neural network building, collectively offer significant advantages in terms of performance and flexibility.